-I had never imaged that metal could voice its own fear of destruction.
-The back wall vanished in flames, wailing like a dying man.
+I had never imagined that metal could voice fear of its own destruction.
+The back wall vanishes in flames, wailing like a dying man.

 People howling.
-My own screams suppressed every other sound, leaving only wide-open mouths on grotesque, silent masks that I could never forget.
-I probably looked the same to them.
+My own screams suppress every other sound, leaving only wide-open mouths on grotesque, silent masks that I will never forget.
+I probably look the same to them.

 Fewer people howling.
-A pressure wave wrecked the space ship, cracks running faster than people.
-All my instincts vanished in that tiny moment, leaving behind a human bag of flesh and skin, pushed in the opposite direction by the shock of the explosion.
-I had no fear.
+A pressure wave wrecks the space ship, cracks running faster than people.
+All my instincts vanish in that tiny moment, leaving behind a human bag of flesh and skin, pushed in the opposite direction by the shock of the explosion.
+I have no fear.
 No, that is misleading; to be paralyzed is rather different to being fearless.

 “We lost the engines, commence evacuation.”
-The captain’s miserable voice filled the speakers.
+The captain’s miserable voice fills the speakers.
 “I repeat, commence evacuation.”
 As if he really needed to say anything.
-Debris was floating chaotically between human bodies, some of the people still alive, speaking louder than any words.
-Brainless, I pushed, pulled, grunted, contorting myself like a distressed snake, between the flying fragments – some instincts had found their way back into the flesh bag.
-I really don’t know where our instincts live; there was nothing useful left in my mind, apart from short bursts of an inner voice shouting at me: run!
-Maybe that was enough; you don’t need too much in the way of philosophy to run.
+Debris is floating chaotically between human bodies, speaking louder than any words.
+Brainless, I push, pull, grunt, contorting myself like a distressed snake, between the flying fragments – some instincts had found their way back into the flesh bag.
+I really don’t know where our instincts live; there is nothing useful left in my mind, apart from short bursts of an inner voice shouting at me: run!
+Maybe that is enough; you don’t need too much in the way of philosophy to run.

-Like deadly snakes, gases hissed out from broken pipes, expanding down the corridor, colorful and poisonous.
-Sirens blared morbidly.
-On my left, a flying bird took shape.
+Like deadly snakes, gases hiss out from broken pipes, expanding down the corridor, colorful and poisonous.
+Sirens blare morbidly.
+On my left, a flying bird takes shape in slow motion.
 Beautiful.
 Sometimes my mind recalls it: the pocket of gas bursting from the broken pipe, forming a pair of imaginary wings – a surreal dream.
 Wrong.
-Death is by no mean surreal.
-The other end of the corridor was my unique goal; the escape hatch was there, almost closed.
-In a moment, the ‘bird’ had embraced a girl moving a few meters ahead of me.
-It looked so gentle.
-Having no mask, she reached out desperately, trying to grab onto something that could save her.
+Death is by no means surreal.
+The other end of the corridor is my unique goal; the escape hatch is there, half closed.
+In a moment, the ‘bird’ embraces a girl moving a few meters ahead of me.
+It looks so gentle.
+Having no mask, she reaches out desperately, trying to grab onto something that could save her.
 Too late.
-With a last spasm, she became a body, still moving under its own momentum, until a flying table intervened, a blow turning her white, frozen face towards me; her wide, unseeing eyes staring at me: black, black, black.
+With a last spasm, she becomes a body, still moving under its own momentum, until a flying table intervenes, a blow turning her white, frozen face towards me; her wide, unseeing eyes staring at me: black, black, black.

-“Move!” someone growled, and thrust me up against the girl’s thin body.
+“Move!” someone growls, and thrust me up against the girl’s thin body.

-“Nooo!”
-I cried, trying to escape, her white skin suddenly pressed into my face.
-Another blow stopped my cry.
-At the door, a tall, red-haired woman grabbed my hand, pushed me into an emergency capsule, and closed the hatch, expelling me into the void just seconds before the ship exploded.
-There was no time for fear; with a terrible sound, a flash burned my eyes.
-Silvery white, mixing with the white of the girl’s fading face, her black wide eyes staring at me, the last thing I remember before the darkness fell, and the world became soundless.
+There is no time for fear; with a terrible sound, a flash burns my eyes.
+Silvery white, mixing with the white of the girl’s fading face, her black wide eyes staring at me, the last thing I remember before the darkness falls, and the world becomes soundless.